Company invested $41.7 million dollars in financial, volunteer, and in-kind support to MA-based not-for-profits in 2021

 The Civic 50 survey is administered by True Impact and consists of quantitative and multiple-choice questions that inform scoring process.
 The Civic 50 is the only survey and ranking system that exclusively measures corporate involvement in communities.

 To learn more about Blue Cross' health justice work, read its Corporate Citizenship Report.
 To view the Points of Light's full report and see the full list of The Civic 50 2022 honorees, visit www.pointsoflight.org/the-civic-50.

-Blue Cross Blue Shield of Massachusetts (bluecrossma.com) is a community-focused, tax-paying, not-for-profit health plan headquartered in Boston.
-We are committed to the relentless pursuit of quality, affordable health care with an unparalleled consumer experience.
+Blue Cross Blue Shield of Massachusetts (bluecrossma.org) is a community-focused, tax-paying, not-for-profit health plan headquartered in Boston.
+We are committed to the relentless pursuit of quality, affordable and equitable health care with an unparalleled consumer experience.
 Consistent with our promise to always put our members first, we are rated among the nation's best health plans for member satisfaction and quality.
 Connect with us on Facebook, Twitter, YouTube, and LinkedIn.

 SOURCE Blue Cross Blue Shield of Massachusetts